 Partner Meetings are among FFNHA’s primary means of fulfilling its mission.
 The events, which include speakers, breakout sessions, and best-practices seminars, encourage communication between the organization, FFNHA partners, and the communities they serve.

-Freedom’s Frontier National Heritage Area (FFNHA) is dedicated to building awareness of the struggles for freedom in western Missouri and eastern Kansas.
-Its themes are the settlement of the frontier, the Missouri-Kansas Border War and Civil War, and the enduring struggle for freedom.
-These diverse, interwoven, and nationally important stories grew from a unique physical and cultural landscape.
-FFNHA inspires respect for multiple perspectives and empowers residents to preserve and share these stories.
-We achieve our goals through interpretation, preservation, conservation, and education for all residents and visitors.
+Freedom’s Frontier National Heritage Area (FFNHA) builds awareness of struggles for freedom in western Missouri and eastern Kansas.
+Established by Congress in 2006, FFNHA covers a unique physical and cultural landscape across 41 counties and 31,000 square miles.
+It promotes three diverse, interwoven, and nationally significant stories: frontier settlement, the Missouri-Kansas Border War and Civil War, and enduring civil rights disputes.
+FFNHA inspires respect for multiple perspectives and empowers area residents to preserve and share these stories, achieving its goals through interpretation, preservation, conservation, and education for all residents and visitors.
+It is one of 62 federally recognized National Heritage Areas across the United States.